 - Ensure that an individual is assigned institute-level responsibility for compliance for each significant law and regulation and understands his or her institute-level responsibilities.

 - Perform a compliance risk assessment, with the assistance of the Institutional Compliance Office.

 - Review the results of the institute risk assessment and determine the priorities for corrective actions.

-- Facilitate the development of corrective action plans with the appropriate institute compliance officers and university officials.
+- Facilitate the development of corrective action plans with appropriate institute compliance officers and university officials.

-- Present recommended plans of corrective action to the chancellor.
+- Present recommended plans of corrective action to the vice president.

-- Report to the chancellor the progress of corrective actions that he has approved.
+- Report to the vice president the progress of corrective actions that he has approved.